cherre31/ActivityLog/README.md

 ![edit](https://user-images.githubusercontent.com/128923702/228904053-59d9c66d-3a40-473b-a516-94085292471d.png)

 We can also view an entry individually.
 To do this click on the details link next to edit link.
-This will take you to the Details Page we you can view the activity.
+This will take you to the Details Page where you can view the activity.
 There are links to either edit the post or head back to the list.

 ![details](https://user-images.githubusercontent.com/128923702/228904280-b27d61b6-a7a4-4360-99d9-bbf462f654c6.png)

 Next, we will delete an entry.
 In the activities page select the delete link at the end of one of the table entries.
-From there we will be take to the Delete Page.
+From there we will be taken to the Delete Page.
 We can select the delete button to remove an entry from the database or we can also return to the list.

 ![delete](https://user-images.githubusercontent.com/128923702/228904436-0f8c04f9-cac0-49da-87e3-aa0d5ec7f059.png)